-52.1531 Predicate Logic A
+52.2030 Predicate Logic A S1 L2T0

 Prerequisite: Any Level I unit.
-Not available to students who have already taken 52.153 or 52.162.
+Excluded: 52.1531, 52.153, 52.162.

 A system of natural deduction is presented for the first-order predicate calculus.
 Emphasis is upon construction of formal derivations, methods of showing the invalidity of formal arguments, and the evaluation of informal arguments by symbolization.